2013 Toyota Prius c Interior

 - "In terms of comfort, the Prius C presents a mixed bag, particularly for taller passengers.
 The driving position is slightly compromised by the lack of steering wheel tilt and telescoping travel, and the tall, upright dash can be hard to peer over.
 The front passenger may also take issue with the glovebox that intrudes into the footwell." -- Edmunds (2012)

 The base Prius c comes with a four-speaker stereo, auxiliary jack, USB port and Bluetooth.
-A six-speaker stereo, touch-screen navigation system, satellite radio and Entune come on higher trims.
+A six-speaker stereo, a touch-screen navigation system, satellite radio and Entune come on higher trims.
 Entune connects to smartphones to access music, movie and weather information, among other data.
 It requires that you have a cellular data connection.

 Overall, reviewers think the Prius c’s climate, navigation and audio systems are easy to use.
 Though most evaluations of the Prius c’s features are positive, one test driver mentions that the infotainment system downloads music from the iPhone too slowly.